The Revolutionary Elite’s Double Standard on Insurrections

 Lack of Evidence for the Fighting Against Tyranny Argument

-This message printed on shirts or bumper stickers are common in the gun community in the US.
+This message, printed on shirts or bumper stickers, is common in the gun community in the US.
 However, where is the support for the tyranny argument (the use of militias against the federal government) in the Federalist Papers?
-Also, the 2nd Amendment and the Bill of Rights were ratified in 1891, not 1776 (the US constitution went into operation in 1789, so a full 13 years after 1776), which was the signing of the declaration of independence.
+Also, the 2nd Amendment and the Bill of Rights were ratified in 1891, not 1776 (the US Constitution went into operation in 1789, so a full 13 years after 1776), which was the signing of the Declaration of Independence.
 Although these dates are not very important, gun rights and even gun obligations go back to the beginnings of the US as a British colony.
 This bumper sticker illustrates the lack of accuracy that is common throughout the pro-gun community.
 Many pro-gun advocates are like religious advocates in that they have a distorted understanding of their original documents and history.

 This points to the fact that gun owners undersell the support for gun ownership in the US.
-No colonial citizen or US citizen obtained their rights to keep and bear arms from the 2nd Amendment or the amendments to the state constitutions that preceded the Bill of Rights.
-Only eight of the 13 (what are now states) had the right to keep and bear arms in their constitutions, but the colonials in the other five colonies did not have their rights to arms restricted.
+No colonial citizen or US citizen obtained their right to keep and bear arms from the 2nd Amendment or from amendments to state constitutions that preceded the Bill of Rights.
+Only eight of the 13 (what are now states) had the right to keep and bear arms in their constitutions, but the colonials in the other five colonies did not have their right to arms restricted.

-• The right to keep and bear arms was never questioned and until the modern era.
+- The right to keep and bear arms was never questioned until the modern era.
 The US and its colonial state predecessors wanted and demanded that all non-disabled white men be armed.
 There was no discussion of reducing gun rights from the period 1776 to 1789.

-• The only restrictions I can find on gun ownership for white men (there was a death penalty for selling or sharing guns with Indians) was when the British confiscated arms before the Revolutionary War.
+- The only restrictions I can find on gun ownership for white men (there was a death penalty for selling or sharing guns with Indians) were when the British confiscated arms before the Revolutionary War.

-• However, it was not a free for all — the governments in both the colonial and post-revolutionary period — both state and federal, wanted to know how many guns were in their territory and their condition.
+- However, it was not a free-for-all — the governments in both the colonial and post-revolutionary periods — both state and federal — wanted to know how many guns were in their territories and in what condition.

 The following quotation also supports this.